Towards a theory of model distillation: Statistical theory: bounds on sample complexity

 We have reduced the statistical problem of distillation to the case where the source class consists of only the zero function, and the target class represents the error pattern of hypotheses with respect to this function.

 Under this lens, one can see that some target functions have strictly more errors than others with respect to the source concept.
 Thus, an optimal distillation algorithm will always output a target function whose error pattern does not dominate any of the other target functions.
-Formally, we can reduce to the Pareto frontier of the set of target functions:
+Formally, we can reduce to learning with any Pareto-dominating set of target functions:

-\begin{proof} (a) $\implies$ (b): by definition for any $g \in \cG$ there is $g' \in \PF(\cG)$ such that for all distributions $\cD$ we have $\mathrm{error}_{\cD}(g') \leq \mathrm{error}_{\cD}(g)$.
-Thus an algorithm distilling $\cF$ with $\cG$ can be converted to outputting a corresponding function in $\PF(\cG)$ instead without lowering the error.
+\begin{proof} (a) $\implies$ (b): by definition for any $g \in \cG$ there is $h \in \cH$ such that for all distributions $\cD$ we have $\mathrm{error}_{\cD}(h) \leq \mathrm{error}_{\cD}(g)$.
+Thus an algorithm distilling $\cF$ with $\cG$ can be converted to outputting a corresponding function in $\cH$ instead without lowering the error.

-(b) $\implies$ (a): since $\PF(\cG) \subseteq \cG$.
-For agnostic distillation, note the optimum is in $\PF(\cG)$. \end{proof}
+(b) $\implies$ (a): since $\cH \subseteq \cG$.
+For agnostic distillation, note the optimum is in $\cH$. \end{proof}

 The above reductions allow us to upper-bound the sample complexity of agnostic distillation in terms of a new combinatorial quantity: the VC dimension of the Pareto frontier.\footnote{We remark that Theorem~\ref{thm:pareto-vc-upper-bound} does not apply to non-agnostic distillation, which may be impossible in some cases.
 The example in Observation~\ref{obs:distilling-may-be-impossible} demonstrates that distilling may be impossible even when $\VCpar(\cF;\cG) = 1$.}